zwwuu/ModDownloader/README.md

 A simple tool for downloading Steam mods

-**ONLY support gameS that allow public download through the Steam API**
+**ONLY support games that allow public download through the Steam API**
 ![MD](resource/screenshot.JPG)

 ## Requirement